mokaung/Stocks/res/README.txt

 - Created command for getting the information of a portfolio.
 - Created IParseXml interface for parsing xml files.
 The XMLToPortfolio class implements it and is dedicated to parsing xml files to create portfolios.

+  Stocks (Part 3)
+  Structure:
+  - Added IView, IViewListener, and IGuiController for developing the new view

+  Added functionalities:
+  - Created a GUI on top of the text-based view